Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Multipoles and primordial non-Gaussianity

 In \cref{fig:tildeCl_all}, we depict the reduced angular power spectrum to display the difference in parameter dependence between the monopole and multipoles.
 Firstly, the magnitude of $\tilde{C}_{\ell}$ decreases with increase of $A_S$, implying that $C_\ell$ is less dependent on $A_S$ than $\bar{\Omega}_{\uGW}$.
 Secondly, $\tilde{C}_{\ell}$ is roughly red-tilted for a large value of $|\fnl|$, while blue-tilted for a small value.
 The critical value is roughly determined by a balance between the $\fnl$ term and the \ac{SW} term.
 Thirdly, the profiles of $\tilde{C}_{\ell}$ also vary with values of $\sigma$, implying that $C_\ell$ and $\bar{\Omega}_{\uGW}$ have different dependence on $\sigma$.
 The above theoretical expectations are potentially useful for breaking the degeneracies of model parameters.

-In \cref{fig:sai}, we compare the result of the current work with that of Ref.~\cite{Bartolo:2019zvb}.
+In \cref{fig:sai}, we show the results for the reduced angular power spectra anticipated by our current work and then compare them with those of Ref.~\cite{Bartolo:2019zvb}.
 Regarding the frequency dependence, we find that difference between the reduced angular power spectra of the two works is larger, when $|\fnl|$ takes a larger value, given a value of $A_S$.
 This result implies more significant impacts on the anisotropies in \acp{SIGW} with the increase of $|\fnl|$, or more precisely, the combination $A_S\fnl^2$.
+In particular, we find that the difference could be one order of magnitude for a large non-Gaussianity.
+This result can be interpreted as follows.
+On the level of background, i.e., $\bar{\Omega}_{\uGW}$, the authors of Ref.~\cite{Bartolo:2019zvb} considered only the left panel of Fig.~\ref{fig:EDS-G}, implying .
+In contrast, besides this diagram, we take into account the other six diagrams in Fig.~\ref{fig:EDS-other}.
+On the level of fluctuations, only one Feynman-like diagram, i.e., the top left panel of Fig.~\ref{fig:APS-all}, was taken into account in Ref.~\cite{Bartolo:2019oiq}.
+It was shown that the frequency dependence of $\tilde{C}_\ell$ arises from the $n_{\uGW}(q)$ term.
+In contrast, we take into account all of the ten Feynman-like diagrams in Fig.~\ref{fig:APS-all}.
+We show that the frequency dependence of $\tilde{C}_\ell$ arises not only from $n_{\uGW}(q)$, but also from the $\fnl$ term that is now multiplied with a frequency-dependent function of the form $\Omega_\mathrm{ng}/\bar{\Omega}_\mathrm{GW}$.
+In summary, the above two ingredients lead to the main difference between our current work and Ref.~\cite{Bartolo:2019oiq}.

 In \cref{fig:Cl_qq'}, we depict the (cross-correlated) angular power spectra $\ell(\ell+1)|C_\ell|$ at different frequency bands, i.e., $q'\neq q$.
 Here, hotter colors stand for larger correlations while colder ones denote smaller correlations.
 For comparison, the auto-correlated spectra are also depicted in dotted black lines.
 The cross-correlation might be available to mitigate the stochastic noise that diminishes the anticipated signal.
-In addition, a correlation factor is defined as \cite{Schulze:2023ich}
+A correlation factor is defined as \cite{Schulze:2023ich}

-Considering Eq.~\eqref{eq:APS}, we get $r(q,q')=\pm1$.
-The sign depends on the value of the pair $(q,q')$, indicating that \acp{SIGW} encode information in it.
+Considering Eq.~\eqref{eq:APS}, we obtain $r_\ell (q,q')=\pm1$.
+Note that we always have $r_\ell (q,q)=+1$.
+As is shown in Fig.~\ref{fig:rellpm}, the changes of the sign depend on the value of the pair $(q,q')$, indicating that \acp{SIGW} encode information in it.
 Therefore, only the sign is important, rather than $C_\ell(q,q')$ itself.
-It is worth noting that we always have $r(q,q)=1$.
+In contrast, the noise may have different cross-correlation from the signal.
+If so, the cross-correlation would be useful for differentiating the signal from the noise.
+Note that this prediction is to some extent speculative.
+However, we would like to point out such a possibility, which may be useful to future related studies.
 In \cref{fig:Cl_qq'}, we still depict the absolute value of $C_{\ell}(q,q')$, with dotted lines standing for the auto-correlated spectra.
-However, $r(q,q')$ should be straightforwardly computed in practice.
+However, $r_\ell (q,q')$ could be straightforwardly computed in practice.